Chart Color Schemes

 An assessment of population growth drivers in Sunshine reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Sunshine's population, as per AreaSearch's analysis, stands at 10,117 as of Aug 2025.
-This figure reflects a growth of 672 people since the 2021 Census, which reported a population of 9,445.
-The increase is inferred from ABS's estimated resident population of 10,104 in June 2024 and an additional 182 validated new addresses post-Census.
-This results in a population density of 2,138 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Sunshine's growth rate of 7.1% since the 2021 Census exceeds that of the SA3 area at 2.2%, making it a growth leader in the region.
-Overseas migration contributed approximately 89.1% of overall population gains recently.
+Sunshine's population, as of August 2025, is approximately 10,117, reflecting an increase of 672 people since the 2021 Census.
+This growth represents a 7.1% rise from the previous figure of 9,445.
+The change is inferred from ABS data showing an estimated resident population of 10,104 in June 2024 and an additional 182 validated new addresses since the Census date.
+This results in a population density ratio of 2,138 persons per square kilometer, which exceeds the average seen across national locations assessed by AreaSearch.
+Sunshine's growth of 7.1% since the 2021 census is higher than the SA3 area's growth rate of 2.2%, indicating it as a growth leader in the region.
+Overseas migration contributed approximately 89.1% of overall population gains during recent periods, driving this growth.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections from 2023, adjusting using weighted aggregation methods to SA2 levels.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections released in 2023, with adjustments made using weighted aggregation methods from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future trends indicate a significant population increase in the top quartile of national statistical areas, with Sunshine expected to expand by 3,487 persons by 2041, reflecting an overall increase of 34.3% over the 17-year period.
+Looking ahead, significant population growth is forecast for the area, with an expected increase of 3,487 persons by 2041 based on the latest population numbers.
+This represents a total increase of 34.3% over the 17-year period.

 Frequently Asked Questions - Population